tuanntq99/Web-Cinema-Project/README.md

     2) the cinema;
     3) the date/time of the session (by default); as well as filter available movies (due to empty seats) in the schedule.
 + A signed-up user has to be able to purchase a ticket for the selected movie session.
++ User can sign up/in with confirm email.
+Also can forgot, reset and change password.
 + The administrator can add a new movie to the schedule, cancel the movie, and review the attendance of the hall, the administator also can CRUD foods, seats, room and cinema.
+And only administrator can change role user.

 ## Changelog
 08 April 2024: